Embattled New York Community Bancorp gets $1 billion cash infusion, adds Steven Mnuchin to its board

 NEW YORK (AP) — Embattled New York Community Bancorp announced a lifeline of more than $1 billion from a group of investors on Wednesday, after seeing its stock plunge by more than 80% this year.

-Shares of the bank, has which has been hammered by weakness in commercial real estate and growing pains caused the recent buyout of another distressed bank, were sent on a wild ride.
-New York Community Bancorp lost nearly half of its market value Wednesday on rumors that it was seeking cash, then jumped toward its best day in nearly a year on news of the capital infusion, then quickly gave up all those gains.
+The announcement sent shares of the bank, which has been hammered by weakness in commercial real estate and growing pains resulting from its buyout of a distressed bank, on a wild ride.
+After nearly halving early in the day, the stock surged nearly 30% after the announcement, only to give it all up and then swivel before ending with a gain of 7.5%.

-The deal will bring four new directors to NYCB’s board, including Steven Mnuchin, the former U.S. Treasury secretary under President Donald Trump.
+The deal will bring four new directors to NYCB’s board, including Steven Mnuchin, who served as U.S. Treasury secretary under President Donald Trump.
 Joseph Otting, a former comptroller of the currency, will become the bank’s CEO.

-Under the deal, which the bank said still needs “finalization of definitive documentation” and regulatory approvals, the bank would get investments of $450 million from Mnuchin’s Liberty Strategic Capital, $250 million from Hudson Bay Capital and $200 million from Reverence Capital.
-Cash from other institutional investors and some of the bank’s managers will take the total over $1 billion, the banks aid.
+Under the deal, which the bank said still needs “finalization of definitive documentation” and regulatory approvals, NYCB would get investments of $450 million from Mnuchin’s Liberty Strategic Capital, $250 million from Hudson Bay Capital and $200 million from Reverence Capital Partners.
+Cash from other institutional investors and some of the bank’s management will take the total over $1 billion, the bank said.

 The investors will receive stock in the company valued at $2 per share, along with convertible preferred stock that could pay dividends every three months.

-After news of the $1 billion investment NYCB’s stock immediately erased those losses and jumped 18%, which would have been its best day since March 20.
-But the stock gave up the gains and then swiveled between losses and gains.
-It was up 4.3%, with a little less than an hour remaining before the closing bell.
+After the announcement of the $1 billion infusion, NYCB’s stock immediately erased those losses and surged toward its best day in nearly a year.
+But the stock almost as quickly gave up all the gains before climbing into the close.
+It ended the day at $3.46.

-Stocks of other regional banks, which have been caught up in the same anxieties that have afflicted NYCB, also wobbled.
-An index of regional bank stocks went from a loss of 3.1% before the announcement to a slight gain and back to a loss of 0.1%.
+Stocks of other regional banks, which have been caught up in nervousness around NYCB, also wobbled.
+An index of regional bank stocks went from a loss of 3.1% before the announcement to a slight gain and back to a loss of 0.4%.

 NYCB was a relatively unknown bank until last year, when it bought the assets of Signature Bank at auction on March 19 for $2.7 billion.
-Signature was one two banks crumbled in last year’s mini-crisis for the industry, where bank runs also sped the collapse of Silicon Valley Bank.
+Signature was one of the banks that crumbled in last year’s mini-crisis for the industry, where a bank run also sped the collapse of Silicon Valley Bank.

-NYCB said last week that it had found significant weakness in how it internally reviews loans, caused by ineffective oversight, risk assessment and monitoring activities.
-That caused it to delay filing its annual report and report a bigger loss for the latest quarter.
-It also replaced its longtime chief executive officer.
+NYCB, which is based in Hicksville, New York, said last week that it had found significant weakness in how it internally reviews loans, caused by ineffective oversight, risk assessment and monitoring activities.
+That caused it to delay filing its annual report, and it reshuffled its top management.

-Pressure rose further on the bank after credit agencies cut NYCB’s rating.
+Pressure rose further on the bank after credit agencies cut their NYCB ratings.

 But weakness in commercial real estate is a looming challenge for all kinds of banks, as changes in how people work following the pandemic leave many office buildings with more vacancies.